sujal-jadhav79/contactdir/README.md

 3.User can search contact by name
 4.User can search contact by mobile number

-It also contain functionalities to validate mobile number before inserting it into file.
+It also contain functionalities to validate mobile number before inserting it into file